pmarik/kogo-gatsby/src/pages/index.md

 templateKey: index-page
 title: KOGO
 image: /img/kogopackage.png
-heading: Organic Ground Coffee Cherries
+heading: All natural ultra energy for the body
-subheading: 'Great coffee with a conscience '
+subheading: 'Organic ground coffee cherries'
-description: >-
+# description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+#   Kaldi is the ultimate spot for coffee lovers who want to learn about their
+#   java’s origin and support the farmers that grew it.
+We take coffee production,
+#   roasting and brewing seriously and we’re glad to pass that knowledge to
+#   anyone.
 mainpitch:
   title: Why Kaldi
   description: >